Developing WordPress Frontend with Chrome Developer Tools

 • Workspaces for quick local development

-• Network throttling for testing your web on low-speed users
+• Network throttling for testing your web app with low-speed users

 • Performance tuning of a web page

-• and some tricks from Animation, Sensors & Rendering Tabs of DevTools.
+• and some tricks from the Animation, Sensors & Rendering tabs of DevTools.

-Whether stepping through JavaScript, Debugging CSS, Testing REST API calls, or auditing page performance, the window of Chrome’s DevTools is there to help.
+Whether stepping through JavaScript, debugging CSS, testing REST API calls, or auditing page performance, Chrome’s DevTools window is there to help.

-Whether I’ll be speaking or not at WordCamp Mumbai is not sure as its always hard for Organizers to Select sessions amongst so many awesome topics maintaining Attendees Flow of learning.
+Whether I’ll be speaking or not at WordCamp Mumbai is not certain, as it’s always hard for organizers to select sessions among so many awesome topics while maintaining the attendees’ flow of learning.
 I’ll make sure to post these tricks here on my blog.

 [Update – 06-04-2018]

-I had One hour Session at WordCamp Mumbai 2018, it was great experience for me, Thanks to Organizing team and Attendees.
-I’m yet to write detailed post about these tricks but you can find code demonstrated at my Github Repo.
-Please refer Notepad Point.txt (it has the flow we used in session)and Codes folder (for actual codes).
+I had a one-hour session at WordCamp Mumbai 2018; it was a great experience for me.
+Thanks to the organizing team and attendees.
+I’m yet to write a detailed post about these tricks, but you can find the code demonstrated at my GitHub repo.
+Please refer to Notepad Point.txt (it has the flow we used in the session) and the Codes folder (for actual code).